-In 2015, IOSCO published the Risk Mitigation Standards (the Standards), setting out standards aimed at mitigating risk in the non-centrally cleared OTC derivatives markets.
+In 2015, IOSCO published the Risk Mitigation Standards (the Standards)2, setting out standards aimed at mitigating risk in the non-centrally cleared OTC derivatives markets.
 The Standards included "compression," "trade confirmation," "portfolio reconciliation," "trading relationship documentation," "valuation," and "dispute resolution".

-In addition, IOSCO and the Basel Committee on Banking Supervision (BCBS) published the Margin Requirements for Non-Centrally Cleared Derivatives (Margin Requirements) as a framework establishing minimum standards on initial and variation margin (IM and VM) for non-centrally cleared OTC derivatives.
+In addition, IOSCO and the Basel Committee on Banking Supervision (BCBS) published the Margin Requirements for Non-Centrally Cleared Derivatives (Margin Requirements) as a framework establishing minimum standards on initial and variation margin (IM and VM) for non-centrally cleared OTC derivatives.3

 At the time the Standards were published, the only PTRRS widely available in the market were portfolio compression services.
 Since then, similar services have been developed, including counterparty risk optimisation services.
-Based on the members' survey and industry engagement, currently portfolios are being hedged or rebalanced through just a few third-party PTRRS providers.
-While recognizing the greater efficiency and other benefits PTRRS provide, some of which were highlighted above, IOSCO aims to alert regulators to consider any potential negative impacts of the current state of PTRRS on market integrity, competition and participant protection.
+Based on IOSCO members' survey and industry engagement, currently portfolios are being hedged or rebalanced through just a few third-party PTRRS providers.
+While recognizing the greater efficiency and other benefits PTRRS provide, some of which were highlighted above, IOSCO aims to highlight the current state and potential impacts of PTRRS on market integrity, competition and participant protection.

-These potential negative impacts may increase as the level of reliance on PTRRS increases: More specifically, risks in terms of control and governance around the algorithms, fair treatment of participants, data protection, legal certainty, and operational resilience.
+These potential impacts may increase as the level of reliance on PTRRS increases: more specifically, risks in terms of control and governance around the algorithms, fair treatment of participants, data protection, legal certainty, and operational resilience.

-To address these potential risks, in December 2021, the IOSCO Board approved a project specification proposed by Committee 7 on Derivatives to assess the risks associated with the increased use of PTRRS and concentration of PTRRS providers, particularly in the areas of portfolio compression and counterparty risk optimisation.
+To address these potential risks, in December 2021, the IOSCO Board approved a project specification proposed by Committee 7 on Derivatives (C7) to assess the risks associated with the increased use of PTRRS and concentration of PTRRS providers, particularly in the areas of portfolio compression and counterparty risk optimisation.

-Against this background, the Consultation Report draws attention to various challenges and potential risks that may arise from these services and their providers, and provides guidance on how they could be mitigated in practice.
-The Consultation Report assesses the overall landscape and the challenges and potential risks associated with the increased use of and concentration of third-party PTRRS.
+Against this background, this report draws attention to various challenges and potential risks that may arise from these services and their providers, and provides guidance on how they could be mitigated in practice.
+The Final Report assesses the overall landscape and the challenges and potential risks associated with the increased use of, and concentration of, third-party PTRRS.